iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#002] NEKO's never seen something so stupid (ŏωŏ).md

 Æsir and NEKO have completely different styles it's pointless to compare them.

 **MirriLL**<br>
-The songs are pretty nice, but I did not go to Æsir-FEST
+The songs are pretty nice, but I did not go to Æsir\-FEST

 **Noposa**<br>
 Agreed, songs are nice